Supreme Headquarters Allied Powers Europe: Present role

-Supreme Allied Commander Europe

-Since 2003 the Supreme Allied Commander Europe (SACEUR) has also served as the head of Allied Command Europe and the head of Allied Command Operations.

 Role in European Union missions

 Under the 2002 Berlin Plus agreement, SHAPE may also take part in the European Union's (EU) command and control structure as an operational headquarters (OHQ) for EU missions.
 In such an instance, the Deputy Supreme Allied Commander Europe (DSACEUR), who is always a European, would serve as Operation Commander (OpCdr).
-This use of SHAPE by the EU is however subject to a "right of first refusal", i.e. NATO must first decline to intervene in a given crisis, and contingent on unanimous approval among NATO states, including those outside of the EU.
+This use of SHAPE by the EU is however subject to a "right of first refusal", i.e. NATO must first decline to intervene in a given crisis.

 The European Union Military Staff maintains a 'cell' at SHAPE.

 In popular culture

 Ian Fleming referenced SHAPE in his short-story 'From a View to a Kill', collected as part of For Your Eyes Only.

 In the film Private Benjamin, Goldie Hawn's character negotiates an assignment to SHAPE.

 Symbols

 Coat of arms

 A 1953 brochure on the arms reads:

 Achievement

+The full achievement is composed of the arms as well as member states' flags, serving as supporters.
+The number of supporters has risen steadily, reflecting NATO enlargement.
+An exception happened in 1966, with the withdrawal of France from NATO's integrated command structure.